john-corcoran/internetarchive-downloader/README.md

 Syntax:

-    python3 ia_downloader.py verify hashfile data_folder [--nopaths]
+    python3 ia_downloader.py verify data_folder [data_folder ...] [flags]

 Usage example:

-    python3 ia_downloader.py verify space_videos/20210601_155025_ia_downloader_hashes.txt space_videos
+    python3 ia_downloader.py verify space_videos

-The above will `verify` that the Internet Archive hash metadata (written during a previous download session) in file `space_videos/20210601_155025_ia_downloader_hashes.txt` aligns with hash values that will be calculated by the script for the files as previously downloaded in folder `space_videos`.
+The above will `verify` that the Internet Archive hash metadata (cached during a previous download session and stored in the logs folder) aligns with hash values that will be calculated by the script for the files as previously downloaded in folder `space_videos`.

-The available flag can be viewed using: `python3 ia_downloader.py verify --help`, and is as follows:
+The available flags can be viewed using: `python3 ia_downloader.py verify --help`, and are as follows:

+- `-i [str ... str]` or `--identifiers [str ... str]`: if only certain Internet Archive item folders are to be verified in your data folder, one or more may be specified with this flag (space separated).
+- `--hashfile [str]`: by default, the verification process will be performed using metadata cached during previous script execution, as stored in the logs folder.
+This flag may be used to specify an alternate location for the hash metadata file to be used during verification.
+- `-f [str ... str]` or `--filefilters [str ... str]`: one or more (space separated) file name filters; use this flag to replicate any file filters specified during the original download, so that warnings are not generated for files that are intentionally filtered from the original Internet Archive item.
 - `--nopaths`: if the files have been moved from their original locations, then using this flag will instruct the script to only check that the hash values listed in the Internet Archive metadata reside somewhere in the download folder, rather than additionally checking that they are in the expected relative locations.
 This should still be fine for most use cases, but would not report on edge cases such as duplicate copies of a file with the same hash value having been deleted.
+It is likely that `--hashfile` will need to be used with this option, as if folder structure for the downloaded files has changed, it will not be possible to find associated metadata within the cache.

+Usage example incorporating flags:

+    python3 ia_downloader.py verify space_videos -i gov.archives.arc.1155023 --hashfile space_videos/20210601_155025_ia_downloader_hashes.txt -f mpeg mp4

 ## Privacy, log data, and uninstallation

 This script only shares data with the Internet Archive to facilitate file downloads.
 No other third party services are communicated with.

-Log data is stored by default in folder `ia_downloader_logs` (created in the folder that the script is executed in).
-These logs capture system details (including Python version and operating system), command line arguments used, and events occurring during script execution.
+Log data and cached Internet Archive metadata is stored by default in folder `ia_downloader_logs` (created in the folder that the script is executed in).
+Logs capture system details (including Python version and operating system), command line arguments used, and events occurring during script execution.
 Credentials are not recorded in these logs, but will be retained on the local system in terminal history and in a plaintext file in either `$HOME/.ia` or `$HOME/.config/ia.ini` as per [Internet Archive Python Library guidance](https://archive.org/services/docs/api/internetarchive/api.html#configuration).

 Full uninstallation can be achieved by: